Akmeena4u/FullStack-SocialMediaApp/001_conceptopidia.md

     - Verified the generated token by testing the login functionality with an existing user (e.g., "John").
     - Received a response with the user data and token, indicating successful JWT token authentication.

-### Next Steps: Routing Implementation on the Client Side:

-1. **Routing Discussion:**
-    - Mentioned the need to implement client-side routing for further application development.
-    - Recognized the importance of navigating between different views in a single-page application (SPA).

-2. **Task Ahead:**
-    - Indicated that the next task involves implementing client-side routing.

 These notes cover the server-side implementation of JWT token generation, testing, and verification, as well as a brief mention of the next steps involving client-side routing.
 If you have any specific questions or need further clarification, feel free to ask!
 </details>